-2. Create your project
+2. Create a Google Developers Console project

-Before you can use the Google+ Hangouts API, you need to create a project in the Google APIs Console as follows.
+Before you can use the Google+ Hangouts API, you need to create a project in the Google Developers Console as follows.
 No OAuth 2.0 is required for apps that are running in the developer sandbox.

-- Go to the APIs Console
+- Go to the Google Developers Console .

-your XML file from step 1:
+your Hangout gadget XML file from Step 1.

-If you skipped step 1 above, you can instead enter this URL where
+If you skipped Step 1 above, you can instead enter this URL where